 For the youngest kids, especially non-readers, mom or dad will need to help read through the stories, prayers, and to complete the activities.
 This is a wonderful opportunity to spend some quality time together and establish a lifelong habit of daily quiet time.

 For new readers these devotionals are great practice for reading and comprehension.
 The stories are short and meaningful and the activities are fun and interesting.
 Our family started using these books when my son was just five years old.
 He loved the activities and it helped develop his reading comprehension in ways I never expected.

 Our daughter was six and a half when she started in the books.
 She loved spending 15 – 20 minutes each day having devotions, just like mom.
-It was the beginning of a habit that now, five years later, she still practices each day.
+It was the beginning of a habit that now, many years later, she still practices each day.

 One of the unforeseen benefits of using these books came when my kids started participating in AWANA.
 The idea of learning verses, doing a daily lesson, and bible study was like second nature to them because they had already been doing their own daily devotions.
 Whether your kids are involved in another bible program or not, these simple yet effective devotionals will add lasting blessings to your family.

 I also recommend Sheila Walsh’s book for tween girls “You’re Worth It For Girls.”
 It’s perfect for short devotional sessions and will encourage your girl in Christ.
 For tween boys I recommend “The Ultimate Boy’s Book of Devotions” by Ed Strauss.
 He brings the Word to them in a fresh way that will encourage their walk with Christ.